adamheins/lagrangian-mechanics-3-ways/README.md

 # Lagrangian Mechanics Three Ways

-This is source code for a my [blog post](https://adamheins.com/blog/lagrangian-mechanics-three-ways) on implementing a robot's dynamic equations of motion three ways:
+This is the source code for my [blog post](https://adamheins.com/blog/lagrangian-mechanics-three-ways) on implementing a robot's dynamic equations of motion three ways:
 1. with manual differentiation,